binguimath/binguimath.github.io/readme.md

 - Categorical Extensions of Conformal Nets, ***Comm.
 Math.
 Phys.***, 383, 763-839 (2021). `arXiv:1812.04470` [Preprint](Files/2018_CE.pdf) (A [talk](https://www.youtube.com/watch?v=E-05-DkG2xc) with [slides](Files/2021_Categorical_Extensions_MPPM.pdf))
+> This is the first paper studying the equivalence of the representation tensor categories associated to unitary completely rational VOAs and their conformal nets.

 - Q-systems and extensions of completely unitary vertex operator algebras, ***Int.
 Math.
 Res.
 Not.
 IMRN***, Vol 2022, Issue 10, 7550–7614 `arXiv:1908.03484` [Preprint](Files/2019_Ext.pdf)

 - Bisognano-Wichmann Property for Rigid Categorical Extensions and Non-local Extensions of Conformal Nets, ***Ann.
 Henri Poincaré***, 22, 4017-4062 (2021). `arXiv:1912.10682` [Preprint](Files/2019_Bisognano-Wichmann.pdf)

 - Unbounded Field Operators in Categorical Extensions of Conformal Nets, submitted. `arXiv:2001.03095` [Preprint](Files/2020_Strong-Braiding.pdf)
+> This is the second paper studying the equivalence of the representation tensor categories associated to unitary completely rational VOAs and their conformal nets.
+In this paper, I solved the conjecture that every unitary affine VOA (i.e. simply-connected WZW model) and its associated loop group conformal net have unitarily equivalence representation tensor categories.

 - Regular Vertex Operator Subalgebras and Compressions of Intertwining Operators, ***J. Algebra***, (2020) 564.
 32-48. `arXiv:2003.02921` [Preprint](Files/2020_Compressions.pdf)